bradonomics/bradonomics.com/_pages/now.md

 title: What I'm Doing Now
 description:
 permalink: /now/
-last_modified: 2022-10-01
+last_modified: 2024-10-22
 ---

+After a 21 year break from the military, I joined the Tennessee Air National Guard.
+I still haven't been on the jiu-jitsu mats since COVID.
+Technically I'm still working for Nebo but I'm on orders for military job training until the spring.
+I'm in Maryland at Fort Meade attended the Defense Information School for Mass Communications.

+## Previous Updates

+### {{ '2022-10-01' | date: "%B %Y" }}

 I'm working as a backend developer at an agency in Atlanta called Nebo.
 I haven't been on the jiu-jitsu mats since pre-COVID.
 I crashed my bike back in the summer and injured my wrist.
 I was out of the saddle for about a month.
 After healing I did my first over-night cycling trip.
 100 miles over two days along the Chief Ladiga and Silver Comet Trails.

-## Previous Updates

 ### {{ '2022-07-23' | date: "%B %Y" }}